 7.1.2 Follow Along: "On the Fly" Reprojection

-QGIS allows you to reproject data "on the fly".
+By default, QGIS reprojects data "on the fly".
 What this means is that even if the data itself is in another CRS, QGIS can project it as if it were in a CRS of your choice.